-Call: Cluster 6 Call 01 - single stage

-Specific conditions

-Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 6.00 million would allow these outcomes to be addressed appropriately.
+Call: Cluster 6 Cal l 01 - single stage Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 6.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 12.00 million.
 Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-The following additional eligibility criteria apply: due to the specific challenge of this topic, in addition to the minimum number of participants set out in the General Annexes, consortia must include at least three independent legal entities established in Least Developed Countries and/or Small Island Developing States .
-International organisations with headquarters in a Member State or Associated Country/Non-Associated Third Country are exceptionally eligible for funding to contribute to the coordination and capacity building activities of relevant international initiatives and frameworks in the scope of this topic.
-Legal and financial set-up of The rules are described in General Annex G. The following exceptions apply: the Grant Agreements Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025) .
+The following additional eligibility criteria apply: due to the specific challenge of this topic, in addition to the minimum number of participants set out in the General Annexes, consortia must include, as beneficiaries, at least three independent legal entities, each established in a different Least Developed Country 59 and/or Small Island Developing State 60 .
+All international organisations are exceptionally eligible for funding.
+Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025) 61 .